MC1081538 - Important Update to the Get-FederationInformation Cmdlet in Exchange Online

 When this will happen:

-General Availability (Worldwide, GCC, GCC-High, DoD): Rollout will begin in late June 2025 (previously mid-June) and is expected to complete by early July 2025 (previously late June).
+General Availability (Worldwide, GCC, GCC-High, DoD): Rollout will begin in late June 2025 (previously mid-June) and is expected to complete by late August 2025 (previously early July).

 How this affects your organization: